feiwang3311/toy-mlir/PATTERN_MATCHING_EXPLAINED.md

 **Key Points**:
 - Matches the first pattern operation with `startOp`
-- Records the result binding (critical for DAG matching!)
+- Records the result bindings for **all results** (handles multi-result operations!)
+- Critical for DAG matching where results are used by multiple operations
+- Uses `llvm::zip` to bind all results in order
 - Delegates to `matchRemainingOps()` for the rest

 #### Phase 2: `matchRemainingOps()` - DAG Search